XRPLF/xrpl-dev-portal/content/rippled.md

 The `streams` parameter provides access to the following default streams of information:

 * `server` - Sends a message whenever the status of the rippled server (for example, network connectivity) changes
-* `ledger` - Sends a message whenever a new ledger version closes
+* `ledger` - Sends a message whenever the consensus process declares a new validated ledger
 * `transactions` - Sends a message whenever a transaction is included in a closed ledger
 * `transactions_proposed` - Sends a message whenever a transaction is included in a closed ledger, as well as some transactions that have not yet been included in a validated ledger and may never be.
 Not all proposed transactions appear before validation, however. (__*Note:*__ [Even some transactions that don't succeed are included](transactions.html#result-categories) in validated ledgers, because they take the anti-spam transaction fee.)